Thermo Fisher Scientific: Partnerships

+In May 2023, Thermo Fisher partnered with Pfizer, with plans to work together on expanding testing capabilities for lung and breast cancer patients.

+In November 2023, Thermo Fisher partnered with Flagship Pioneering, a biotechnology company.
+Together, they plan to create companies in the biotechnology field.

+In January 2025, Thermo Fisher partnered with the UK Biobank Pharma Proteomics Project (UKB-PPP) to support the world’s largest human proteomics study.
+Using the Olink Explore platform, UKB-PPP seeks to analyze more than 5,400 proteins from 600,000 samples to fuel the discovery of new protein biomarkers that can be used to predict, diagnose, and treat diseases.

+In February 2025, Thermo Fisher entered a 10-year virtual power purchase agreement (VPPA) with X-ELIO to secure 118 megawatts of solar energy, moving its European operations closer to a 100% renewable electricity goal.

+In June 2025, Thermo Fisher partnered with the Regeneron Genetics Center which selected the Olink Explore platform for large-scale proteomics investigation involving nearly 200,000 patient samples aiming to unlock new insights into the dynamic biology and mechanisms of human disease.

 Controversies

-Xinjiang
+Xinjiang and Tibet

 In February 2019, Thermo Fisher Scientific announced that it would stop selling its equipment in Xinjiang.
 In June 2020, Thermo Fisher Scientific was reported to sell its equipment to security services in China for use in what was alleged as part of a genetic surveillance program.
 A report from the Australian Strategic Policy Institute found that Thermo Fisher Scientific collaborated with the Chinese Ministry of Public Security to develop a Huaxia PCR amplification kit specifically to identify the genotypes of Uyghur, Tibetan and Hui ethnic minorities.
 In June 2021, The New York Times reported that, despite bans, Thermo Fisher Scientific equipment continued to be sold to police in Xinjiang.